ThermoHands: A Benchmark for 3D Hand Pose Estimation from Egocentric Thermal Images: The ThermoHands Benchmark

-\textbf{Dataset Statistics.} As shown in~\cref{tab:stat}, our dataset consists of approximately 96K synchronized multi-spectral multi-view frames (\cf~\cref{fig:capture}) and 352 independent sequences in total.
-The main part is collected under the well-illuminated office scenario, where each participant\footnote{Due to their limited time, 7 participants only perform the hand-object actions.} performs 7 scenario-specific hand-object interaction actions: \emph{cut paper, fold paper, pour water, read book, staple paper, write with pen, write with pencil}, and 5 hand-virtual interaction actions: \emph{pinch and drag, pinch and hold, swipe, tap, touch}, with two hands.
+\textbf{Dataset Statistics.} As seen in~\cref{tab:stat}, our dataset consists of approximately 96K synchronized multi-spectral multi-view frames (\cf~\cref{fig:capture}) and 352 independent sequences in total.
+The main part is collected under the normal office scenario, where each participant\footnote{Due to their limited time, 7 participants only perform the hand-object actions.} performs 7 hand-object interaction actions: \emph{cut paper, fold paper, pour water, read book, staple paper, write with pen, write with pencil}, and 5 hand-virtual interaction actions: \emph{pinch and drag, pinch and hold, swipe, tap, touch}, with two hands.
 This main part is divided into the training, validation and testing splits by subjects with a ratio of 4:1:2.
-We also collect four auxiliary testing sets by asking one subject to perform the aforementioned 12 actions in the darkness, sun glare and gloves settings individually, and two subjects to perform 7 scenarios-specific interaction actions: \emph{cut, spray, stir, wash hands, wash mug, wash plate, wipe} in the kitchen environment.
-Please refer to the supplementary for more dataset details.
+We also collect four auxiliary testing sets by asking one subject to perform the aforementioned 12 actions in the darkness, sun glare and gloves settings individually, and two subjects to perform 7 scenarios-specific interaction actions: \emph{cut, spray, stir, wash hands, wash mug, wash plate, wipe} in the kitchen.

-\subsection{Hand Pose Annotation}
+\section{Hand Pose Annotation}

-To refrain from employing tedious human efforts for annotation, we implement a fully automatic annotation pipeline, similar to the approaches in~\cite{hampali2020honnotate,brahmbhatt2020contactpose,kwon2021h2o}, to obtain the 3D hand pose ground truth for our dataset.
+To avoid employing tedious human efforts for annotation, we implement a fully automatic annotation pipeline, similar to the approaches in~\cite{hampali2020honnotate,brahmbhatt2020contactpose,kwon2021h2o}, to obtain the 3D hand pose ground truth for our dataset.
 In particular, we use the MANO statistical hand model~\cite{MANO} to represent 3D hand pose.
 The MANO model parameterizes the hand mesh vertices $\mathcal{V} (\beta, \theta)$ into two low-dimensional embeddings, \ie, the shape parameters $\beta\in\mathbb{R}^{10}$ and the pose parameters $\theta\in\mathbb{R}^{51}$, consisting of 45 parameters accounting for 15 hand joint angles (3 DoF for each) plus the rest for global rotation and translation.
 Following the MANO PyTorch version in~\cite{hasson19_obman}, we denote the $N_{\mathcal{J}} = 21$ hand joints mapped from the hand parameters as $\mathcal{J}(\beta, \theta)$.
 The MANO fitting is performed by minimizing the following optimization objective per frame for each hand:

 where $\lambda_{j2d}, \lambda_{mask}, \lambda_{j3d}, \lambda_{mesh}, \lambda_{reg}$ are used to balance the weight of different errors.
 The diagram illustrating our annotation process is shown in~\cref{fig:anno}.